-X A matrix or data frame of size $N \times P$ , where N is the number or -- and P is the dimension.
+X A matrix or data frame of size $N \times P$, where N is the number of observations and P is the dimension.
 Each row corresponds to one observation.

-w A numeric vector of length K containing the cluster proportions.

-mu A matrix of size $K \times P$ containing the K mean vectors.

-sigma An array of size $K \times P \times P$ containing the K covariance matrices.

-nu The degrees of freedom used for the t distribution.
-If nu=Inf, Gaussian distribution will be used.

-lambda The Box-Cox transformation parameter.
-If missing, the conventional t distribution without transformation will be used.

-object An optional argument.
-If provided, it's an object returned from flowClust, and the previous arguments will be assigned values from the corresponding slots of object.

-subset An optional argument.
-If provided, it's a numeric vector indicating which variables are selected for computing the densities.
-If object is provided and object @varNames is not NULL, then a character vector containing the names of the variables is allowed.

-include An optional argument.
-If provided, it's a numeric vector specifying which clusters are included for computing the densities.

-log A logical value.
+W A numeric vector of length K containing the cluster proportions. mu A matrix of size $K \times P$ containing the K mean vectors. sigma An array of size $K \times P \times P$ containing the K covariance matrices. nu A numeric vector of length K containing the degrees of freedom used for the t distribution.
+If only one value is specified for nu, then it is used for all K clusters.
+If nu=Inf, Gaussian distribution will be used. lambda The Box-Cox transformation parameter.
+If missing, the conventional t distribution without transformation will be used. object An optional argument.
+If provided, it's an object returned from flowClust, and the previous arguments will be assigned values from the corresponding slots of object. subset An optional argument.
+If provided, it's a numeric vector indicating which vari- ables are selected for computing the densities.
+If object is provided and object@varNames is not NULL, then a character vector containing the names of the variables is al- lowed. include An optional argument.
+If provided, it's a numeric vector specifying which clus- ters are included for computing the densities. log A logical value.
 If TRUE then the logarithm of the densities is returned.